gizellysteffanny/giuuid/README.md

 # giuuid
-A lightweight and easy library to generate random and unique UUIDs.
+A lightweight and easy library to generate random UUIDs.

 ## Installation